codingjoe/django-select2/docs/index.rst

     ]

-``django-select2`` requires a cache backend which is **persistent** across all application servers (except when only using "Light" widgets, i.e. widgets for which no view-coe is used).
+The :ref:`Model` -widgets require a **persistent** cache backend across all application servers.
+This is because the widget needs to store meta data to be able to fetch the results based on the user input.

 **This means that the** :class:`.DummyCache` **backend will not work!**